-Proposed Activities Activity Title Activity 1: After hours AOD clinical services in Emergency Departments (ED) Existing, Modified, or New Activity New Activity Needs Assessment Priority Area Priority 1: Reduce avoidable deaths due to overdose (from alcohol and other drug) and Priority 2: Reducing avoidable hospitalisations Description of Drug and Alcohol Treatment Three contracted projects aim to: Activity provide better identification, assessment and information at point of care provide timely brief interventions, secondary consultations and referrals provide timely post contact follow-up, support and information to family and carers Two of the three projects will have AOD clinicians at two major hospital emergency departments (ED), northern Hospital and Austin Hospital in the catchment, working during the after-hours period where there is high AOD traffic with planned commencement in January 2017 as six month pilot projects.
-This pilot will build on State-based services that operate in business hours.
-One project will have AOD clinicians providing after-care telephone follow-up service to clients after presenting at ED, primarily at Maroondah Hospital.
-Target population cohort Clients (adults and young people) presenting in EDs usually acutely under the influence of AOD (e.g. intoxicated, or in withdrawal).
-Support for clients' families, friends and carers will also be provided.
+Proposed Activities Activity Title (e.g. Activity 1, 2, 3 etc.) Activity 1: After hours AOD clinical services in Emergency Departments (ED) Existing, Modified, or New Activity New Activity Needs Assessment Priority Area Priority 1: Reduce avoidable deaths due to overdose (from alcohol and other drug) and (e.g. Priority 1, 2, 3, etc.) Priority 2: Reducing avoidable hospitalisations Description of Drug and Alcohol Treatment Three contracted projects aim to: Activity provide better identification, assessment and information at point of care provide timely brief interventions, secondary consultations and referrals • provide timely post contact follow-up, support and information to family and carers Two of the three projects will have AOD clinicians at two major hospital emergency departments (ED), northern Hospital and Austin Hospital in the catchment, working during the after-hours period where there is high AOD traffic